← Back to Blog

 This is not deceptive.
 Resumes have never listed reasons for ending a role.
 Nobody writes "left for higher pay" or "boss was difficult" on a resume either, because that is interview territory.
 Treat being fired the same way.
 The document records what you did.
 Anything else is a conversation, and conversations happen later.

-One more reassurance worth stating plainly: getting fired is far more common than the panic suggests.
-A long-running Harris Poll has put the share of US workers who have been fired at least once at roughly 30 to 40 percent, and the US Bureau of Labor Statistics tracks more than 1.5 million discharges and separations a month in its JOLTS report.
-The person reading your resume has likely either been fired or hired someone who was.
+Getting fired is also far more common than the panic suggests: the US Bureau of Labor Statistics tracks more than 1.5 million discharges and separations a month in its JOLTS report.

 What to Put in Place of "Fired": 5 Honest Framings